Twitter event networks and the Superstar model: Retweet graphs and a mathematically tractable model

 \subsection{Organization of the paper}

-The rest of the paper is organized as follows.
-In the next section, we state the main mathematical results for the Superstar Model.
-We discuss previous work analyzing Twitter networks and the connection between the model analyzed in this paper and existing models in Section \ref{sec:discussion}.
-In Section \ref{sec:data} we study the performance of this model on various real networks constructed from the Twitterverse and compare this to the standard preferential attachment model.
-Section \ref{sec:proofs} is the heart of the paper where we construct a special two type continuous time branching process which turns out to be equivalent to the Superstar Model and analyze various structural properties of this continuous time model.
-In Section \ref{sec:equiv} we prove the equivalence between the continuous time model and the Superstar Model through a \emph{surgery} operation.
-In Section \ref{sec:comp-proof} we complete the proofs of all the main results by using the equivalence between the two models and the proven properties of the continuous time model to read off results for the Superstar Model.
+In the next section, we state the main results for the Superstar model.
+In Section~\ref{sec:discussion}, we consider previous work on Twitter networks and explore the connection between our model and existing models. {{In this section, we also describe two variants of the basic Superstar model (linear attachment and uniform attachment) that can be rigorously analyzed using the same mathematical methodology developed in this paper.}} In Section~\ref{sec:data}, we study the performance of this model on various real networks constructed from the Twitterverse and we compare our model to the standard preferential attachment model.
+Section~\ref{sec:proofs} is the heart of the paper.
+Here, we construct a special two-type continuous time branching process that turns out to be equivalent to the Superstar model and analyze various structural properties of this continuous time model.
+In Section~\ref{sec:equiv}, we prove the equivalence between the continuous time model and the Superstar model through a \emph{surgery} operation.
+In Section~\ref{sec:comp-proof}, we complete the proofs of all the main results.

-\section{Mathematical Results for the Superstar Model}
+\section{Mathematical results for the Superstar model}

-Let $\{G_n$, $n=1,2, \ldots\}$ denote a graph process that follows the the Superstar Model with parameter $0 < p < 1$.
+Let $\{G_n$, $n=1,2, \ldots\}$ denote {{the}} graph process that evolves according to the Superstar model with parameter $0 < p < 1$.
 We shall think about all the processes constructed on a single probability space through the obvious sequential growth mechanism so that one can make almost sure statements.
-As before, the first vertex $v_0$ is called the ``superstar." and the remaining vertices are non-superstars.
 The degree of the vertex $v$ in the graph $G$ is denoted by $ \deg(v, G)$.
-The first result describes asymptotics of the condensation phenomena around the superstar.
+The first result describes asymptotics of the condensation phenomenon around the superstar.
+The result is an immediate consequence of the {{definition of the model and the strong law of large numbers.
+Since}} it is a defining element of our model, we set the result out as a theorem.

-\begin{Theorem}[\bf Superstar Strong Law] With probability one, we have
+\begin{Theorem}[(Superstar strong law)] With probability one, we have

-\end{Theorem} The next result describes the asymptotic degree distribution. \begin{Theorem}[\bf Degree Distribution Strong Law] With probability one we have
+\end{Theorem} The next result describes the asymptotic degree distribution. \begin{Theorem}[(Degree distribution strong law)] With probability one, we have